magento/devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 You can use the Edge Dictionary by name in your VCL snippet code.

-For more information on using Edge Dictionaries with your VCL snippets, see Fastly's [Creating and using Edge Dictionaries](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries){:target="_blank"} and example [custom VCL snippets](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries#custom-vcl-examples){:target="_blank"}.
+For more information on using Edge Dictionaries with your VCL snippets, see Fastly's [Creating and using Edge Dictionaries](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries){:target="_blank"} and their example [custom VCL snippets](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries#custom-vcl-examples){:target="_blank"}.

 ## Create edge ACL {#edge-acl}
 Edge ACLs create IP lists for managing access for your VCL snippet.
-These instructions include an example for a dictionary of IPs to white list or to block from the site.
-Or you can create an Edge ACL and VCL snippet manually in code and upload it.
-Fastly recommends using the manual method to keep your ACL and VCL content together.
+For example, you may want to create ACLs of IPs to whitelist or blacklist for access to your site.
+You can create an Edge ACL for whitelist IPs and another for blacklist IPs.
+Then create VCL snippets to manage access by providing normal access, redirection to a specific location, or present a 403 Forbidden message.

 1. Log in to the Magento Admin.
 2. Navigate to **Stores** > **Configuration** > **Advanced** > **System** > **Fastly Configuration**.